DustyPetrol/Prototyping-SS25-Team-C4/ReadMe.md

 Documentation/
 |— Lectures/
 |— Papyrus/
+|— Assembly.png
 ```

 `Lectures` contain lectures and other materials given by professors.

 `Papyrus` contain **Papyrus** project with *SysML* diagrams.

+`Assembly.png` - picture of the assembled prototype in 3D-modelling software.

 ### 3D models